Massolari/lsp-auto-setup.nvim/README.md

 A Neovim plugin that automatically sets up language servers based on available executables.

-With this plugin you don't need to manually configure each language server in your `init.vim` or `init.lua`.
-It will automatically detect and set up servers based on the executables available on your system.
+With this plugin you don't need to manually configure each language server in your `init.lua`.
+It will automatically detect and set up servers.

 ## Features